jmarchewka/apcupsd-pfsense-widget/README.md

 # apcupsd-pfsense-widget
 A pfsense widget for the apcupsd daemon

-A simple widget to be used in conjunction with the apcupsd package that displays the output apcacess command This was based upon the output of apcacess with a BACKUPS RS 1000
+A simple widget to be used in conjunction with the apcupsd package that displays various information from apcacess command This was based upon the output of apcacess with a BACKUPS RS 1000

 INSTALLATION